-SightsLas Vegas is known for its glitzy and glamourous hotels, many of which are over the top.
+SightsLas Vegas is known for its glitzy and glamorous hotels, many of which are over the top.
 These hotels are an attraction in and of themselves.
 In recent years the city has attempted to clean up its image and several of the new hotels, including the Wynn and the Rio, are more elegant and high end.
 Some of the classic hotels remain favorites however.
-Definitely pop your head into the Venetian, with Venice like canals and real gondola rides and New York, New York, with props that create the image of a New York Street.
+Definitely pop your head into the Venetian, with Venice like canals and real gondola rides.
+Also check out New York, New York, with props that create the image of a New York Street.

 Whatever your interest, Las Vegas truly is a Disney World for adults.

 NeighborhoodsLas Vegas can be divided into 14 neighborhoods.
 Paradise is where you'll find the Strip, UNLV and McCarran International Airport.
-Downtown Las Vegas is centered around Fremont Street about a mile from the Strip and is where you'll find vintage Vegas.
+Downtown Las Vegas is centered around Fremont Street, about a mile from the Strip, and is where you'll find vintage Vegas.
 Other neighborhoods around the city include Summerlin, Centennial Hills, Green Valley, Nellis Air Force Base, Chinatown, Sunrise Manor, Paradise Palms, Aliante/Sun City, Whitney, Spring Valley, Henderson, and Blue Diamond.

 ActivitiesWhile gambling is the obvious activity in this city, there are a surprising variety of activities you can enjoy if betting your money away isn't your style.
 There are countless shows you can see with some of the most popular being "Blue Man Group" and "Cirque du Soleil."
 Other attractions include Indoor Skydiving or Helicopter tours.
 You can also book trips to the Grand Canyon and Hoover Dam from Las Vegas.

 Food and DiningLas Vegas has vastly improved it's image as a top food city in the United States.
 Many of the country's top chefs have moved here and opened restaurants, meaning your food selection is endless.
 You can truly find world class restaurants with gourmet food selections.
 If you're a "foodie" then Las Vegas is becoming a new hotspot to try the newest culinary trends.

 Las Vegas also made the all-you-can-eat buffet a mainstay.
 Like everything else in the city, buffets in Las Vegas are taken to the extreme.
 The high end hotels usually have the most expensive and most impressive buffets, with budget hotels offering cheaper counterparts.
 You can usually save a few dollars by enjoying the buffet on a week day or at lunch, although the selections may not be as good.

 TransportationIf you're planning to spend all of your time on the Strip, then you can easily walk between the casinos.
-Many are connected so that you don't even have to go outside.
+Many are connected so that you don't even have to go outside, while others have convenient bridges to cross the streets.
 Still, the Strip is actually just under two miles long, so the walk can be long and tiring in the summer heat.
 The Las Vegas Monorail is a comfortable and reasonable option for traveling around.
-It runs along the east side of the Strip and there are stops near several hotels as well as the Las Vegas Convention Center.
+It runs along the east side of the Strip and there are stops at or near several hotels as well as the Las Vegas Convention Center.
 A one way ticket is $5 and a one day pass is $15.
-If you're traveling with a few friends, it may be cheaper to take a taxi.
+If you're traveling with a few friends, it may be cheaper to take a taxi or Uber/Lyft.

 Buses are a cheap and good option as well.
 They travel both up and down the Strip and to and from downtown.
 The buses are also air conditioned, which makes for a refreshing break during the summer months.
 There are actually two routes along Las Vegas Boulevard.
-The Deuce is a London style double decker bus and the Express is a long accordion style bus.
+The Deuce is a London style double-decker bus and the Express is a long accordion style bus.
 You can buy a two hour pass for $6.00.